 - Increase in weight.

 - Poor skin condition.

-- Reduced energy and feelings of lethargy.
+- Reduced energy and feeling of lethargy.

 - Problems with blood pressure, heart disease and lack of fitness.

 A binge may be used initially to help you to deal with difficult emotions such as loneliness or anxiety or to ease tension caused by pressure or stress.
 It may help for a short while, but as you begin to feel full you are likely to experience feelings of guilt or shame.
 These feelings will add to the anxiety and distress that caused the binge pushing you into a vicious cycle.
 Discussing your concerns and behaviour with a loved one or professional may be hard at first but it will help you to untangle and escape this cycle.

 Many people with Binge Eating Disorder will become over weight or obese.
 This can lead to problems with blood pressure and can cause heart disease and diabetes.
 In the majority of cases, the physical symptoms of binge eating disorder can be reduced or reversed once you are eating a healthy, balanced diet and taking regular exercise.

 Admitting that you have a problem and seeking help can be frightening.
 You may feel ashamed and confused by your behaviour.
 Sufferers who have broken through these barriers often report feeling of relief to have everything out in the open.
 Dealing with Binge Eating Disorder on your own is far more terrifying than dealing with it with the support and help of loved ones and professionals.

 Talking about your behaviour and the emotions related to it will help you to unravel and break the cycle of binge eating and emotional turmoil.
 The urge to binge will not disappear straight away; you will have good days and bad days.
 But every time you resist the urge you will learn a little bit more about yourself and the ways in which you might cope with life without your eating disorder.